GurPreetSinghKaur/PrescriptionManager/README.md

 *  Patient Information Management: Store and manage patient details.
 Ability to maintain medical history as well as update patient records.
 Allow easy search and retrieval of patient records.
 *  Prescription Handling: Prescribe, assign and manage prescriptions.
 Ability to view prescription history.
 *  Drug Database: Maintain an up-to-date database of medications, including generic and brand names.
 Provide drug information such as usage instructions, side effects, contraindications, and precautions based on the patient.
 Ability to easily integrate with external drug databases for regular updates to provide comprehensive coverage.

+## Project Structure
+- `PrescriptionManager/src/`: Contains test files for Java and JavaScript

+## License

+This project is licensed under the MIT Licence.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+For any questions or inquiries, feel free to reach out:
+ - GurPreetSinghKaur@Outlook.com